Native American languages

 similarly-named neighbors the Aleut.
 In their own language the name they use for themselves is

-But today many people also refer to themselves as Alutiiq.
+Chugach, which are a placenames from their homelands.
+But today most people refer to themselves as Alutiiq.

 What about "Eskimos"?
 Is that an offensive word or not?